 Colin Towell is the author of The Survival Handbook.
 He states we go through four different psychological moments in an emergency.
 These are pre-impact, impact, recoil, and post-trauma.
 Learning more about these moments can help us prepare and be better equipped.
 I will briefly describe each of these stages next.

-In this stage, there is danger but some people may not recognise it while others can see it clearly.
-Those who can’t see that danger exists will usually be in denial and refuse to accept it until the danger becomes too obvious to everyone, and action is taken.
+In this stage, there is danger but some people may not recognize it while others can see it clearly.
+Those who can’t see danger exists are usually in denial.
+They refuse to accept the danger until it becomes too obvious to everyone and action is taken.

-In this stage, people know there is a life-threatening situation and most of them will be freezed and unable to react rationally.
-Contrary to expected, fewer people tend to express extreme behaviours such as screaming or having a melt-down.
-A minority may also remain calm and fully aware.
+In this stage, people know there is a life-threatening situation.
+The majority feels frozen and unable to react rationally.
+Few people tend to express extreme behaviors (e.g. screaming, melt-downs).
+A minority usually remains calm and fully aware.

 In this stage, people begin to gradually return to their normal reasoning capacity.
 This is a period in which people become more aware and in greater control of their emotions.

-This stage occurs whenever the Recoil Period is not fully successful.
-If people don’t manage to regain their reasoning and emotional management abilities, then they have an increased chance of developing post-traumatic stress (PTSD) which often is characterised by negative psychological experiences such as guilt, depression, anxiety, aimlessness, and bereavement.
+This stage occurs when the Recoil Period is not successful.
+If people don’t get their reasoning and emotions in check, they may develop PTSD (Post-Traumatic Stress Disorder).
+This condition includes negative experiences such as guilt, depression, anxiety, aimlessness, and bereavement.

 Ever thought of consulting a Wellbeing Life Coach?
 Know more about it here.